 - The exercise price of the granted options is equal to the average of the last dealt prices for the share on the Singapore Exchange Securities Trading Limited ("SGX-ST") for the five (5) consecutive trading days immediately preceding the date of grant of that option. - The value of the share option is determined using the Trinomial option pricing model (taking into account relevant assumptions). - Granted options shall be exercisable, in whole or in part, during the exercise period applicable to that option and in accordance with the vesting schedule applicable to that option or other conditions (if any) that may be imposed by the Compensation Committee in relation to that option.
 Options may be exercised, in whole or in part in respect of 1,000 shares or any multiple thereof, by a participant giving notice in writing, accompanied by a remittance for the aggregate subscription cost in respect of the shares for which that option is exercised.
 The method of settlement could be in cheque, cashier's order, banker's draft or postal order made out in favour of the Company or such other mode of payment as may be acceptable to the Company.
 There are no restrictions on the eligibility of the persons to whom the options have been granted to participate in any other share option or share incentive scheme, whether or not implemented by any of the other companies within the Group or any other company.
-The Group has no legal or constructive obligation to repurchase or settle the options in cash. - The vesting schedule for the share options granted to eligible employees (including executive directors) effective from 20 May 2014 are as follows:
+The Group has no legal or constructive obligation to repurchase or settle the options in cash. - Proportion of Total Share Options that are exercisable Vesting period Before / On first anniversary of date of grant 0 per cent Up to 30.0 per cent of grant After first anniversary and before second anniversary of date of grant On / After second anniversary and before third Up to another 30.0 per cent of grant anniversary of date of grant OR Up to 60.0 per cent of grant if share options were not exercised after the first vesting year On / After third anniversary till tenth anniversary Balance of date of grant OR - The vesting schedule for the share options granted to eligible employees (including executive directors) effective from 20 May 2014 are as follows:

-Vesting period Proportion of Total Share Options that are exercisable Before / On first anniversary of date of grant After first anniversary and before second anniversary of date of grant 0 per cent Up to 30.0 per cent of grant On / After second anniversary and before third anniversary of date of grant Up to another 30.0 per cent of grant OR Up to 60.0 per cent of grant if share options were not exercised after the first vesting year On / After third anniversary till tenth anniversary of date of grant Balance OR 100.0 per cent of grant if share options were not exercised after the first and second vesting years
+100.0 per cent of grant if share options were not exercised after the first and second vesting years